nickswalker/neueresume/README.md

 $neueresume->display();
 ````

-You will need to move the resume.xml and the themes folder from the `vendor` directory where composer puts them into wherever you want to keep them, otherwise updating using `composer update` will overwrite the files.
+You will need to move the index.php, resume.xml, themes folder, and the images folder from the `vendor` directory where composer puts them into wherever you want to make your resume available, otherwise updating using `composer update` will overwrite the files.
 Note that the theme directory *must* be publicly accessible on your server.
-Modify the the paths in the code used to bootstrap accordingly.
+Modify the the paths in the index.php with your changes.

-####Without Composer
+###Without Composer

 Go to the releases tab above and download the archive of the latest release.
 Dowloading the source straight from GitHub *will not work*.
 Unzip any it into your desired install location on a server running PHP 5.3 or above enabled server and you'll be up and running.

 Usage
 ------

-####Adding Resume Content
+###Adding Resume Content

 Take a look at the included example `resume.xml` file.
 You'll discover that it's 100% human-readable and fairly self explanatory.
 The `bio` tag and its nodes are exactly what they sound like, but the section nodes that follow merit some explanation.